 And we went on and I could hear the gallop of the Fianna and the baying of their hounds behind us and I was wet and sore and in love with a man who walked stoically ahead of me so that I could only see the back of him.

-First they sent Fionn’s own hound Bran.
-Then they bid Caoilte’s serving man Fearghoin to give three of his loudest shouts to warn us again.
-After that we hid in the wood Doire-da-Bhoth and there Diarmuid made a hut from straw and twigs with seven doors so that when he looked out he could see whose hand would kill him.
-We went into the hut as we heard the ground shudder with their approach and at the very same time we felt the magic of *Aonghus’ light touch.
-The god had come to take us away from the plight we were in.
-Aonghus was championing the love that was the opposite to the hatred on its way.
+They sent us warnings.
+Fionn’s own hound Bran came to show us their approach was soon.
+They they bid Caoilte’s serving man Fearghoin to give three of his loudest shouts to warn us again.
+But Diarmuid wasn’t content with merely running.
+He was too well renowned for that.
+He led me into the wood called Doire-da-Bhoth and there he made a hut from straw and twigs with seven doors so that when he looked out he would see by whose hand he would die.
+He was finished building and had just sat down to rest when we heard the ground shudder with their approach while at the very same time we felt *Aonghus’ light touch.
+The god of lovers had touched us so that we looked at each other and our eyes made love for a moment.
+And I thought, This is where we might die and is he saying goodbye with his eyes.
+And I thought, it is good if that is love so death would not be such a waste if that was true and wasn’t Aonghus championing the love that was the opposite to the hatred on its way and so he came in person to take us to safety.
 But Diarmuid would not go with him and said,

 “I will stay and meet my fate.
 Take Gráinne with you and mind her and if I am alive after this I will come and if I am not give her safely back to her father.”

 And when he spoke I could see I hadn’t won his love enough for him to be happy with the choice that was me.
-But Aonghus had pitied us and I felt sure then that I had enough love for the two of us to last through this plight.
-Diarmuid had yet to learn that though he was still resisting my love because of his loyalty to Fionn that Fionn’s wound was done and nothing would heal it but to seize me and to kill Diarmuid.
-Thus far he had resisted me and when I smiled at him he turned his head and said,
+I could see that the moment we had just shared wasn’t enough for him to love me without the tear in his heart.
+But Aonghus had pitied us and so I felt sure then that I had enough love for the two of us for our plight.
+Diarmuid had yet to learn that though he was still resisting my love because of his loyalty to Fionn that Fionn’s wound was done and nothing would heal it but to seize me and to kill Diarmuid and as I was being lifted away by Aonghus he said,

 “I have qualms with what you say Diarmuid because you know too well that fate is working her mysteries on the two of us.”

-I went with Aonghus as they came upon Diarmuid who opened each of the seven doors to them.
+Then I went with Aonghus as they came upon Diarmuid who opened each of the seven doors to see who would be the one to kill him.
 Out of four doors he found his friends who had all sworn the same oath as members of the Fianna.
-But that four would turn on that leader for Diarmuid and so he said to each of them them,
+But he knew that four would turn on Fionn for Diarmuid and so he said to each of them them,

 “You will not fight for me.
 I would not wish this feeling of betrayal that I have on you that I love so much.”